harib1278/php/README.md

 ## API URL ##
 Api is available at the following end point: /index/api/ - a number parameter is required e.g https://titan.dcs.bbk.ac.uk/~tshadd01/w1fma/index/api/3

+## External Assets ##
+- Jquery
+- Bootstrap CSS Library

+* Please note that I am making use of a number of CDNs to load scripts from and thus this application must be deployed on a server with an active internet connection.